Floorp-Projects/Floorp/testing/geckodriver/README.md

 #### `--connect-existing`

+Connect geckodriver to an existing Firefox instance.
+This means geckodriver will abstain from the default of starting a new Firefox session.

-Connecting to an existing Firefox instance.
-The instance must have Marionette enabled.
+The existing Firefox instance must have [Marionette] enabled.

-To enable the Marionette remote protocol you can pass the `--marionette` flag to Firefox.
+To enable the remote protocol in Firefox, you can pass the `-marionette` flag.
+Unless the `marionette.port` preference has been user-set, Marionette will listen on port 2828.
+So when using `--connect-existing` it is likely you will also have to use [`--marionette-port`] to set the correct port.

+[`--marionette-port`]: #marionette-port

 #### <code>--host <var>HOST</var></code>